sveneberth/xenux/README.md

 ### How do I get set up? ###

-* You must have an Apachea and MySQL Server on your System.
+* You must have an Apache and MySQL Server on your System.
 * the other things make the installer

 ### Contribution guidelines ###